How to sit at your desk correctly

-If your work involves sitting a lot and using a computer, here are some tips to help you sit correctly.
+If you sit a lot in front of a computer, here are some tips to help your posture.

 Support your back

 A correctly adjusted chair will reduce the strain on your back.
-Get one that is easily adjustable so you can change the height, back position and tilt.
+Get 1 that is easily adjustable so you can change the height, back position and tilt.

 Your knees should be slightly lower than your hips.
 Use a footrest, if it feels necessary.

 Adjust your chair

 Adjust your chair height so you can use the keyboard with your wrists and forearms straight and level with the floor.
 This can help prevent repetitive strain injuries.

 Your elbows should be by the side of your body so your arm forms an L-shape at the elbow joint.